Estimated reading time: 13 minutes

 Over the past year, you may have noticed a significant increase in our health and beauty budget category.

-Now you know why there was an increase and nothing we could have done to fix the problem other than what we did.
+Now you know why there was an increase and that there was nothing we could have done to fix the problem other than what we did.

 I don’t disclose every part of our life when I share our monthly budget.
 However, I wanted you to know this.

-She was affected by not knowing why we were overspending, but we were in the process of figuring it all out.
+She was affected by not knowing why we were overspending, but we were figuring it all out.

-Be prepared for emergencies because, at any time, something could happen that is long-term.
+Be prepared for emergencies because, at any time, something long-term could happen.

-The final cost will end around the $10,000 mark as mentioned above; however, it’s worth it if she feels like a million bucks.
+As mentioned above, the final cost will end around the $10,000 mark; however, it’s worth it if she feels like a million bucks.

 Budgets Often Change Without Notice

-No one should suffer if they have the money to change life without having to go into debt.
+No one should suffer if they have the money to change life without debt.

 Discussion: Do you have any allergies that have caused you to increase your budget categories?